bparanj/coding-skill/_posts/2019-06-20-thinking-recursively.md

   </p>
 </blockquote>

+The article [Recursion and Mathematical Induction]({% post_url 2020-02-13-recursion-and-mathematical-induction %}) explains how they are related to each other in more detail.

 ## Algorithmically

 Recursion is a way to design solutions to problems by divide-and-conquer or decrease-and-conquer.
 Reduce a problem to simpler versions of the same problem.